awslabs/aws-sdk-swift/reference/0.x/AWSServiceCatalog/ServiceCatalogClientProtocol.md

 func listConstraintsForPortfolio(input: ListConstraintsForPortfolioInput, completion: @escaping (ClientRuntime.SdkResult<ListConstraintsForPortfolioOutputResponse, ListConstraintsForPortfolioOutputError>) -> Void)
 ```

-### listLaunchPaths(input:​completion:​)
+### listLaunchPaths(input:completion:)

 Lists the paths to the specified product.
-A path is how the user
-has access to a specified product, and is necessary when provisioning a product.
-A path
-also determines the constraints put on the product.
+A path is how the user has access to a specified product, and is necessary when provisioning a product.
+A path also determines the constraints put on the product.

 ``` swift
 func listLaunchPaths(input: ListLaunchPathsInput, completion: @escaping (ClientRuntime.SdkResult<ListLaunchPathsOutputResponse, ListLaunchPathsOutputError>) -> Void)
 ```

-### listOrganizationPortfolioAccess(input:​completion:​)
+### listOrganizationPortfolioAccess(input:completion:)

 Lists the organization nodes that have access to the specified portfolio.
-This API can
-only be called by the management account in the organization or by a delegated
+This API can only be called by the management account in the organization or by a delegated admin.
-admin.
 If a delegated admin is de-registered, they can no longer perform this operation.

 ``` swift
 func listOrganizationPortfolioAccess(input: ListOrganizationPortfolioAccessInput, completion: @escaping (ClientRuntime.SdkResult<ListOrganizationPortfolioAccessOutputResponse, ListOrganizationPortfolioAccessOutputError>) -> Void)
 ```

-### listPortfolioAccess(input:​completion:​)
+### listPortfolioAccess(input:completion:)

 Lists the account IDs that have access to the specified portfolio.
 A delegated admin can list the accounts that have access to the shared portfolio.
 Note that if a delegated admin is de-registered, they can no longer perform this operation.

 ``` swift
 func listPortfolioAccess(input: ListPortfolioAccessInput, completion: @escaping (ClientRuntime.SdkResult<ListPortfolioAccessOutputResponse, ListPortfolioAccessOutputError>) -> Void)
 ```

-### listPortfolios(input:​completion:​)
+### listPortfolios(input:completion:)

 Lists all portfolios in the catalog.